TheHive-Project/CortexDocs/admin/configuration.md

 # Configuration

-The Cortex back-end and analyzers look for their configuration in the same file (`/etc/cortex/application.conf` by default).
+The Cortex back-end looks for its configuration in the same file (`/etc/cortex/application.conf` by default).

 In order to start Cortex, the only required parameter is the key of the server (`play.http.secret.key`).
 This key is used to authenticate the cookies that